This page describes how to find the CMMC requirements, how to interpret them, and how to start preparing for an outside

 CMMC Plan of Action & Milestones POAM

 If unsure or your company isn’t doing a practice, make a plan (including timelines) for how you will meet the best practice.
 This is called a “Plan of Action & Milestones” (POA&M).

 If it is impossible to meet a best practice, don’t beat yourself up (for now).
 Just write a POA&M for that item which includes a description of your current status, a list of steps you will take to resolve it (such as “1.
 Identify solution that meets requirements”), and estimated timeline for each step.

 Gathering evidence for the CMMC

-For each “implemented” capability, take a note of where to find evidence that it is working.
+For each “implemented” practice, take a note of where to find evidence that it is working.
 For example, you might put a link to your policy document for a capability.
 Or take a screenshot of your current firewall rules.
 If you’ve marked a capability as “N/A”, write a brief description of why it doesn’t apply to your environment.
 This evidence will be very important during the 3rd-party audit process.

-You need to evaluate each CMMC capability across your entire scope
+You need to evaluate each CMMC practice across your entire scope

 Let’s use Audit and Accountability “Review and manage audit logs” (C010) as an example.